Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <h2 align="center">Utilizing DHCP protocol</h2>

-We can observe DHCP traffic in Wireshark by re-issuing our IP address of our Windows VM via the ipconfig /renew command in Powershell.
+We can observe DHCP traffic in Wireshark by re-issuing the IP address of our Windows VM via the ipconfig /renew command in Powershell.
 First filter DHCP traffic by typing "dhcp" in the top bar and refresh.
 Then type in "ipconfig /renew" in the Powershell and observe the traffic in Wireshark.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b26.png" />